chandraaditya/GoVaccineUpdaterPoller/README.md

 End of the day we managed to run this entire service from duel core DO with 4GB RAM, for $5 a month.
 So we basically went above and beyond our requrirments as with the funding we got was more than enough to spin up 10 servers, but doing it with 1 and tight requirments is more fun as an engineer :)

-###### Warning: This project is misued can cause damage.
+###### Warning: This project if misued can cause damage.
 Use at your own discretion.
 We are not liable for misuse of this project.